 2. Better Digestion

 Pistachios contain a lot of dietary fiber.
 Fiber is necessary to ward off digestion problems like diarrhea and constipation.
-Eating more fiber can benefit anyone, but particularly those who suffer from Crohn’s Disease have seen improvements in symptoms after increasing pistachio intake.
-Because of their high fiber content, adding pistachios to your diet can improve your energy levels: a better working digestive system leads you to feeling lighter and less sluggish.
 Pistachios also are high in phytochemicals and antioxidants, which are better absorbed when your digestive tract is running smoothly.

 3. Improved Complexion

-New research suggests that adding pistachios to your diet can help ward off diabetes if you are have prediabetes or if you are predisposed to the disease.
-Participants were divided in to two groups, one with a healthy diet that included a serving of pistachios each day, and another that followed an otherwise healthy diet without pistachios.
-Those in the pistachio consuming group had lower glucose and insulin levels after the study was done, as well as lower insulin resistance.
+Research suggests that adding pistachios to your diet may have beneficial effects for those with type 2 diabetes.
+Participants were divided into two groups: a healthy diet that included a serving of pistachios each day, and another that followed an otherwise healthy diet without pistachios.
+Those in the pistachio-consuming group had lower blood glucose levels after the study was done, as well as lower blood pressure.

 5. Improved Immunity

 Adding pistachios to your diet can aid in protecting you from minor ailments like the common cold or strep throat, or from bigger problems, because of their antioxidant properties.
-Pistachio consumption boosts lutein in the body.
-Lutein is a carotenoid that is also found in foods like chocolate, and it prevents or reverses damage done on a cellular level.
-Some studies have suggested that carotenoids can help fight against ailments like infections or even cancer.
-Pistachios are also high in Vitamin B6, which plays a role in increasing the amount of healthy red blood cells and boosts infection-fighting white blood cell production.
+In addition to being rich in antioxidants, pistachios contain carotenoids; some studies have suggested that carotenoids can help fight against ailments like infections or even cancer.
+Pistachios also contain 2.1 mg per cup of vitamin B6, which plays a role in increasing the amount of healthy red blood cells and boosts infection-fighting white blood cell production.